 Ptosis presents as the drooping of one or both eyelids and perhaps one or more of the following symptoms:

-- Difficulty blinking or closing the eye
+- Difficulty opening the eye

 - Reduced vision (with severe drooping)